 If we consider what we mean when we talk about a currency, what most people will think about is a method of keeping up with how much value we have exchanged.
 Currency allows us a common metric for exchanging different types of items, and it offers a flexibility that a pure bartering system would not allow for.
 We naturally understand that there are major advantages to having a currency system that provides this type of standard to compare different exchanges for their relative value.

 With that having been said, there are also some disadvantages now to the traditional methods of currency since they were not designed to operate within our highly technological world that we have today.
 This is where cryptocurrencies like bitcoin and Ether come into play, and they allow a number of major advantages in today’s environment that cannot be had by traditional currencies.
 This is the basis of why cryptocurrencies exist, and it’s the perspective you should come from when you read through what follows.

-When you have a clear understanding of Crypto Currencies, check out of list of recommended Ethereum gambling sites that are some of the most reputable in the gaming industry.
+When you have a clear understanding of Crypto Currencies, check out the list of recommended Ethereum gambling sites that are some of the most reputable in the gaming industry.